aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 `attributeName` - name of the attribute for the item.
 For roles use `assignedRoles` literal.

 `item` - value of the approval item being approved.
+This is an equivalent of the `value` attribute in `ApprovalItem`.
 In most cases this will be the name of the role or entitlement being approved.
+This can be an attribute of `ApprovalItem` or a nested element `<Item>`.
+In the latter case, the value of the item is a list of strings.
+You can't have both attribute `item` and nested `<Item>` element in the same `ApprovalItem`.

 `decision` - the approval decision you want the test case to perform.
 This can be `approve` or `deny`.

 For approvals with approvalSet, the workItem will not be approved until there is a decision specified for each item.
-In the example above, Michael Miller approved role Designer and denies role Business Analyst.
+In the first example above, Michael Miller approved role Designer and denies role Business Analyst.

 Finally, to summarize the above information, the final approval command for the example scenario looks similar to this: